The Directors present herewith the Nineteenth Annual Report on the

-- In the preparation of the annual accounts, the applicable
+- that in the preparation of the annual financial statements for the

-accounting standards have been followed along with proper explanation
+been followed along with proper explanation relating to material

-- Appropriate accounting policies have been selected and applied
+- that such accounting policies have been selected and applied

-consistently and have made judgments and estimates that are
+consistently and judgement and estimates have been made that are

 reasonable and prudent so as to give a true and fair view of the state

-of affairs of the Company at the end of the financial year and of the profit of
+of affairs of the Company as at March 31, 2016 and of the profit / loss

-- Proper and sufficient care has been taken for maintenance of
+- that proper and sufficient care has been taken for the maintenance of

 adequate accounting records in accordance with the provisions of the